lena-voita/lena-voita.github.io/index.md

 I am also a __Ph.D. candidate__ at the [Institute for Logic, Language and Computation (ILLC)]({{site.uva_url_main}}) at the University of Amsterdam.
 Often I visit the [School of Informatics]({{site.school_of_informatics}}) at the University of Edinburgh, and I am part of the [EdinburghNLP]({{site.edn_nlp_main}}) group.
 I'm very happy to be supervised by [Ivan Titov]({{site:ivan_page}}) and [Rico Sennrich]({{site.rico_page}}).

+I teach NLP at the [Yandex School of Data Analysis](https://yandexdataschool.com).

 ## <span style="color:darkblue">News </span>